PackageFactory/fusion-dsl-explorer/README.md

 ## Installation

-PackageFactory.AtomicFusion.AFX is available via packagist.
+PackageFactory.FusionDslExplorer is available via packagist.
 Just add `"packagefactory/fusion-dsl-explorer" : "~1.0.0"`
 to the require-section of the composer.json or run `composer require packagefactory/fusion-dsl-explorer`.

 __We use semantic-versioning so every breaking change will increase the major-version number.__